davidw1457/Vehicle_Sales/README.md

        can also activate, deactivate, list, and add users and edit existing vehicles.
 The program is written in Java and uses a MySQL back-end database to store the vehicle inventory and user credentials.

  ******************************************************************************/

 The program is written and tested in Java 13 and MySQL 8.0.26 on Windows 10 and 11, using IntelliJ IDEA IDE.
+It requires the MySQL JDBC connector J. The class path must include the path the this jar to connect to MySQL.

 The backup of the sample sql database is included in vehicle_inventory.sql.
 Restore to vehicle_inventory using mysqladmin -u root -p create vehicle_inventory mysql -u root -p vehilce_inventory < vehilce_inventory.sql

+When compiling, include the

 The program expects the sql database to be running on the localhost at port 3306.
 You will also need to create anonymous users with select, update, and insert permissions with the following sql commnads: